What is The Cost of a Blepharoplasty?

 As with any facial plastic surgery, it is important to find the best eyelid surgeon in Toronto with experience and expertise in the area.
 The eyes are a delicate and prominent part of the face that needs the utmost care and precision.

-Dr. Mulholland has performed over 2,000 blepharoplasty procedures over the past 25 years.
-Dr. Bell is also well-known for his subtly beautiful blepharoplasty work.
+Dr. Bell is well-known for his subtly beautiful blepharoplasty work.
 Dr. Bell trained in cosmetic blepharoplasty, Asian blepharoplasty, and facial surgery by famed Hawaiian plastic Surgeon Dr. Bob Flowers during his Post Graduate Fellowship.
 With the Toronto Plastic Surgeons, you’re in safe hands before, during, and after the procedure.

 Many men have genetic under-eye bagginess or upper eyelid hooding, which worsens and becomes unacceptable with age.
 This physical trait can be dramatically improved with a blepharoplasty.
 A male blepharoplasty differs from a female blepharoplasty in that more upper lid skin is preserved, and the lower lid retains some lines so as not to look too “plastic.”

 An upper lid blepharoplasty involves removing the excess upper eyelid skin, droopy upper lid muscle, and possibly some of the upper eyelid fat pads.
 The procedure is performed under local anesthesia.
 The recovery time for blepharoplasty is one week, which will result in a very natural and youthful revitalization of the eye area.

 Bags and dark circles under the eyes may also be decreased with eyelid surgery or cosmetic lower eyelid surgery.
 The lower lid bags are removed through incisions hidden inside the eyelid, and a pinch of excess external lid skin may be removed or tightened without a scar.
 Performing both upper and lower lid surgery can start as low as $13,999.